-- Database Architect This individual creates a data library that exactly matches your DTD.
+- Database Architect (DBA) The DBA creates a data library that exactly matches your DTD.
 These data tables are optimized to perform the most common search routines.
-The engineer should be experienced with hardware and network configurations appropriate to your organization's needs. - DBA The DBA is going to organize your query engine and make sure that all the routines operate properly to input and output data to your authoring and delivery environments. - Configuration Engineer This person configures and maintains the version control repository.
+The engineer should be experienced with hardware and network configurations appropriate to your organization's needs. - Interface Designer (DID) The DID is going to organize your query engine and make sure that all the routines operate properly to input and output data to your authoring and delivery environments. - Configuration Engineer (CM) The CM configures and maintains the version control repository.
 This should be an expert in the software you have selected (ClearCase, Perforce, etc.,...).
 Many DBA's think they can do this job, but very few can.
 Configuration engineering is very important to making the whole system reliable and expandable. - Template Designer You will need one of these for FrameMaker and another one for Dreamweaver, if you use these products.
 Many organizations contract this task, an acceptable alternative, as many excellent consultants exist in this field. - LMS/Server Engineer This is an expertise that is generally provided (for a fee) by the software vendor that supplies the LMS or server platform.
 As noted before, Adobe has a wide range of services in supporting and training for their enterprise server products.